mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 ## LoadBalancer

 Instead of using `NodePort` for `vok-pwa-service` you could try to use the `LoadBalancer` and try to run multiple instances of the vok-pwa pod.
+However, you would quickly find that the session gets invalid all the time.
+That's because the load balancer chooses the pods randomly, but only one pod has the servlet session.
+You either need to enable session replication between pods, or sticky sessions.

+According to
-However, according to [Does Vaadin 14 support session replication](https://mvysny.github.io/vaadin-14-session-replication/) Vaadin 14 doesn't work well with session replication and thus you need to enable sticky session.
-Apparently the `LoadBalancer` service type can not handle sticky session and you need to use the `ingress-nginx` service type.
+[Does Vaadin 14 support session replication](https://mvysny.github.io/vaadin-14-session-replication/)
+Vaadin 14 doesn't work well with session replication and thus the only option is to enable sticky session.

+Apparently the `LoadBalancer` service type can not handle sticky sessions, hence you need to use the `ingress-nginx` service type.
 According to [ingress-nginx deploy: microk8s](https://kubernetes.github.io/ingress-nginx/deploy/#microk8s) microk8s already uses ingress-nginx, so you only need to configure it properly:
 [ingress-nginx docs on sticky sessions](https://kubernetes.github.io/ingress-nginx/examples/affinity/cookie/).